adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productcollection/v2/productcollection/README.md

 The following properties are written to JCR for this component and are expected to be available as `Resource` properties:

 1. `./pageSize` - the number of products shown on one page
+2. `./defaultSortField` - the default sort field for products
+3. `./defaultSortOrder` - the default sort order for products
+4. `./id` - defines the component HTML ID attribute

 ## BEM Description
 ```